gpulido/kuzzle-ngrx/README.md

 $ npm install kuzzle-sdk kuzzle-ngrx
 ```

+## Files service

+The Files service use [Kuzzle S3 Plugin](https://github.com/kuzzleio/kuzzle-plugin-s3) so you have to install it on your Kuzzle server to use these functionnalities.

 # Configuration

 This ngrx data extension is configured and used almost the same way as in ngrx.